jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) whether it is necessary to adjust any person's number of whole tonnes of included emissions provided under subsection (1)﻿(e)﻿(i)﻿(C) in accordance with section 161C(4):
   (c) any other matter listed in section 161A(1) in respect of an activity:
   (d) whether any matter should be considered by a review under section 160.
-(4) A Gazette notice under subsection (1) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (5) Following the provision of information by any person in accordance with subsection (1)﻿(e), the Minister may give notice to the person—
   (a) requiring the person to provide any further information that the Minister considers is necessary to enable the verification of the accuracy of the information; and
   (b) specifying the date by which the further information specified in the notice must be provided to the Minister.